 Modern artists, instead of creating something new, endlessly copy the existing.
 Why does it happen?
+There is an explanation from the viewpoint of art history and from the viewpoint of the psychology of personality.
 Considering the viewpoint of art history, we admit that postmodernism has cancelled the significance of originality of a work of art and author's uniqueness, elevating the construction of works to the rank of value based on easily recognizable quotes from the works of predecessors, and the commercialization of the world of art led artists to reproduce the recognition, well-known author's style of a master.
 As a result, when artists find a successful image, which was evaluated by critics and/or had financial success, they exploit it infinitely.